 Python Program to Add Two Matrix Using Multi-dimensional Array

-A matrix is a two-dimensional array of many numbers arranged in rows and columns.
-The addition of two matrices is a process of adding corresponding elements of two matrices and placing the sum in corresponding position of the resultant matrix.
-And this can be possible, only if both the matrices have an equal number of rows and columns.
+A matrix is a two-dimensional array of numbers arranged in rows and columns.
+The addition of two matrices involves adding corresponding elements and placing the sum in the corresponding position of the resultant matrix.
+This operation is only possible when both matrices have equal dimensions.

-In Python multidimensional arrays are created by using lists or NumPy arrays.
-The list data structure can accept lists as elements so that we can easily create matrice.
-Also, the Numpy module provides numerous methods to work with multidimensional arrays.
+In Python, multidimensional arrays are created using lists or NumPy arrays.
+The list data structure can accept lists as elements, making it easy to create matrices.
+The NumPy module provides numerous methods to work efficiently with multidimensional arrays.

 [a11, a12, a13] [b11, b12, b13] [a11+b11, a12+b12, a13+b13]